fragarco/abasm/docs/en/abasm.md

 ; It's a variation of the first example presented in the ; MAXAM manual

-.main             ; defines a label 'main'
+main              ; defines the global label 'main'
     ld a,32       ; first ASCII letter code in accumulator

-.loop             ; defines a label 'loop'
+.loop             ; defines the local label 'loop'
     call &BB5A    ; CALL txt_output, the firmware output routine
-    inc  a        ; move to next character cp   128      ; have we done them all? jr   c,loop   ; no - go back for another one
+    inc  a        ; move to next character cp   128      ; have we done them all? jr   c,.loop  ; no - go back for another one

 .end
-    jp   end      ; infinite loop used as the program's end point
+    jp   .end     ; infinite loop used as the program's end point

 ```

-Another important aspect is that ABASM ignores the '.' symbol at the beginning of any label.
-Once again, the goal is to support as many assembler dialects as possible.
-As a result, .MAIN and MAIN would be the same label.
+Another important aspect is that ABASM reserves the character '.' at the beginning of any label to designate local labels, which will only be accesible from within the source file where they got declared.

 ## Comments